Local BBC Sites

 Today, the site is considered historically important and in summer 2008 some of the uninspiring brick buildings were given protected status by Welsh heritage society, CADW.

-It is also a nature reserve - but you have to book a visit in advance.
+It is also a nature reserve.
 More than 60 species of bird have been identified, including kingfishers, 150 species of flowers, including the bee orchid, and signs of an otter on-site led to an articifical holt being created.

-For more information and to book a visit, use the reserve's own website or the website of the reserve managers, North East Wales Wildlife.
+For more information visit the website of the reserve managers, North East Wales Wildlife.

 SEE ALSO